c3333/mattrubin.me/_posts/2010-12-13-exploring-ruby.md

 <img src="/images/tryruby.png" alt="TryRuby.org" title="TryRuby.org Screenshot" width="500">

-For someone with extensive experience in the C++/Java syntax family, Ruby is bound to feel a bit strange; It seems to be syntactically similar to Perl, as far as I can tell from my limited experience with the language.<sup><a href="#2010-12-13-1-1">1</a></sup> It took conscious effort to keep myself from adding a habitual semicolon at the end of every line, but fortunately Ruby considers this an acceptable, if unnecessary, practice.
+For someone with extensive experience in the C++/Java syntax family, Ruby is bound to feel a bit strange; It seems to be syntactically similar to Perl, as far as I can tell from my limited experience with the language.[^ruby-from-other-languages] It took conscious effort to keep myself from adding a habitual semicolon at the end of every line, but fortunately Ruby considers this an acceptable, if unnecessary, practice.

 One feature of Ruby I immediately appreciated was its strong use of Object-Oriented patterns.
 Ruby has the ability to:
 <ul>